codatio/codat-docs/docs/integrations/accounting/quickbooksdesktop/quickbooks-desktop-troubleshooting.md

 You will then need to select the application named 'QuickBooks Connector' and click remove.

-Once you have removed the certificate, you can then re-run the installation process for the connector - either by running the downloaded file (this might be in the downloads folder and will be named `QuickBooksDesktopConnector.exe`) or alternatively by re-visiting the connector download page.
-During the installation process you will then receive a prompt asking for permission from the application certificate.
+Once you have removed the certificate, you can then re-run the installation process for the connector.
+You can either run the downloaded file (this might be in the downloads folder and will be named `QuickBooksDesktopConnector.exe`) or revisit the connector download page.
+During the installation process, you will  receive a prompt asking for permission from the application certificate.